visual-layer/fastdup/README.md

       </a>
       </td>
       <td rowspan="4">
         <b>🧹 Analyze Image Folder:</b> Learn how to analyze and clean a folder of images from potential issues and export a list of problematic files for further action.
-If you have an unorganized folder of images, this is good place to start.
+If you have an unorganized folder of images, this is a good place to start.
         <br>
         <br>
         <b>📌 Dataset:</b> <a href="https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/">Food-101</a>.